 As America trends towards a more diverse society, everyone from the small business owner to the veteran marketer has had to adjust accordingly.
-We've been conditioned to target the biggest group of consumers as best practice.
-But this "general marketplace" is now contracting and at a rapid pace.
-Understanding the multicultural consumer is tremendous importance.
-Here are 7 multicultural marketing terms that you should know to get you started.
+We've been conditioned to target the biggest group of consumers as best practice, but this "general marketplace" is now contracting and at a rapid pace.
+Understanding the multicultural consumer is tremendously important.

-Wikipedia describes ethnic as "relating to a population subgroup (within a larger or dominant national or cultural group) with a common national or cultural tradition."
+Wikipedia describes ethnic as, "relating to a population subgroup (within a larger or dominant national or cultural group) with a common national or cultural tradition."
 HUH?!
-Perhaps its oversimplification, but couldn't we just call ethnic, that which is of the a minority?
-The term "ethnic" is probably the most misunderstood among all those I've listed.
-We often associate it as qualifier for the word it precedes such as food, music or culture.
-We think of ethnic as being something that's foreign or unfamiliar and different from us.
-When in fact for many of us, ethnic describes us more than any word.
+Perhaps it's oversimplification, but couldn't we just call ethnic, that which is of the a minority?
+The term "ethnic" is probably the most misunderstood of the terms on this list.
+Ethnic is often associated as a qualifier for the word it precedes such as food, music or culture.
+It's often thought of as something being foreign or unfamiliar and different from us.
+The truth is, for many of us, ethnic describes us more than any word.
 Historically ethnic represents the largest subset, the box for which we throw all things non-white and male.

-Its important to recognize as marketers that ethnic marketing isn't actually a thing, not if you're interested in results.
-Understanding what makes up those ethnicities and the complexities of each, helps us to better understand our consumers and create a more informed marketing strategy.
+It's important to recognize as marketers that ethnic marketing isn't actually a thing, not if you're interested in results.
+Understanding what makes up those ethnicity and the complexities of each, helps us to better understand our consumers and create a more informed marketing strategy.

 I could fill the pages of several blank textbooks describing diversity.
 Simply put, diversity is a state of a group in which every member is uniquely set apart.
 One of the misconceptions we have about diversity is that its actually attainable.
-Its a Utopian state of being, only something we can and should aspire to.
-Historically, diversity referred to race and gender but now encompasses all differences including sexual orientation, socio-economic status, age, physical abilities, religious beliefs, political beliefs, even interests.
+It's a Utopian state of being; only something we can (and should) aspire to.
+Historically, diversity referred to race and gender but now encompasses all differences including sexual orientation, socioeconomic status, age, physical abilities, religious beliefs, political beliefs, and even interests.

-Its origins stem from mid 19th century: from French, from Old French enclaver ‘enclose, dovetail,’ based on Latin clavis ‘key.’.
+Its origins stem from mid 19th-century: from the Old French word enclaver, meaning to ‘enclose, or dovetail,’ based on the Latin word clavis, meaning ‘key’.
 Enclaves are a portion of territory within or surrounded by a larger territory whose inhabitants are culturally or ethnically distinct.
-Therefore by definition, using the term "ethnic enclaves" is technically redundant.
+Therefore, by definition, using the term "ethnic enclaves" is technically redundant.